Scheduled time for Public Observing: 8pm – 10pm

 Image copyright (c) Virtual Moon Atlas / http://ap-i.net/avl/en/start

 Mars will be the only planet visible tonight.
-The switch to Daylight Saving Time does us a favor by keeping Mars above the 20 degree limit for observation with the 20″ refractor until 9:40 pm.
+The switch to Daylight Saving Time does us a favor by keeping Mars above 20 degrees altitude for observation until 9:40 pm, after which it will be too low in the sky and the image will be blurry.
 Mars is quite distant from us now at 177 million miles, 1.9 times farther than the sun, and will appear only 4.9 arc seconds in diameter.

-Nebula and Star Clusters: The visibility of deep-sky objects is limited by the brightness of the moon and light pollution in Middletown.
-There are a few open clusters (M35, 36, 37, and 38), and a planetary nebula (NGC 2392, the Eskimo Nebula) that could still be observable.
+Nebula and Star Clusters: Even with moonlit skies there are a few open clusters (M35, 36, 37, and 38), and a planetary nebula (NGC 2392, the Eskimo Nebula) that could still be observable, especially if the transparency of the atmosphere is good.
 M42, the Orion Nebula, is a star-forming region that’s visible under all but the worst circumstances.